 We are a professional photographer and experienced registered marriage officiant in New York.
-Together, we have helped hundreds of couples celebrate their spontaneous elopement, classic intimate wedding, or fun guerrilla-style ceremony.
-Judie has married 900+ couples, and Liam has photographed 250+ of them.
+Together, we have helped hundreds of couples celebrate their spontaneous elopement, classic intimate wedding, or a fun, "stealth" ceremony.
+Judie has officiated 1300+ marriage ceremonies of all sizes, and Liam has photographed 400+ elopements and small weddings.
+You can enlist Judie's services as your officiant alone, or you can enlist both our services as your officiant and photographer.
 As married co-workers who choose a tiny wedding ourselves, we specialize in "sweet and simple" services for all loving couples.
-We are especially delighted to reside within a State that finally supports Marriage Equality.
+We are especially delighted to reside within a State that supports Marriage Equality.

 Getting married legally involves obtaining a license and celebrating with a marriage ceremony, whether it be five or thirty minutes long.
 If you need a public record (most do) and plan to marry in New York, you must secure a marriage license in advance somewhere in New York.
 The process, which is fairly easy, is the same for locals and non-residents who plan a NYC destination wedding.
 For details, visit a New York Clerk's office near you.
 A vow renewal does not require a license.